 Marc also holds a dual MBA from Indiana University – Kelley School of Business and the Alliance Manchester Business School – University of Manchester in England.
 He has been a Certified ScrumMaster since 2021 and Certified PMP since 2007.

 Christine Miller is a Louisville native.
 She graduated from the University of Kentucky and New England School of Law and studied under the late Supreme Court Justice Antonin Scalia at the prestigious National University of Ireland.
 After law school Christine worked as a public defender in Eastern Kentucky where she was the juvenile specialist for the 21st judicial circuit.
-She opened her own domestic relations practice in 2014, and now works at Suhre and Associates where she focuses on criminal law and victim’s advocacy.
+She opened her own domestic relations practice in 2014.

 Christine suffered a traumatic brain injury when she was struck by a pickup truck while crossing the street on her way to court in 2019.
 During her recovery she realized the lack of understanding of TBIs.
 It was through this process she became passionate about bringing awareness to traumatic brain injuries.
 Those that have dedicated their lives to fight for our country should not suffer.
 Recovery from traumatic brain injuries (TBIs) and post-traumatic stress syndrome (PTSD) is not just possible, it is attainable.

 Kathy will soon be retiring from her current role as Chief Financial Officer for a large insurance and investment firm.
 She plans to spend more time with her grandchildren and traveling with her husband.